 - Is a technology platform built with the support of IBM which provides unparalleled security, scalability, and interoperability

-- Enables climate risk reporting and disclosure that is aligned with the Task Force on Climate Related Financial Disclosure (“TCFD”) framework
+- Enables climate risk reporting and disclosure that is aligned with the TCFD framework.

-The Northleaf team is initially using the Climanomics platform as a due diligence tool.
+The Investment Team is initially using the Climanomics platform as a due diligence tool to assess and quantify the climate-related risks for relevant investments.
 Over time, Northleaf will aim to leverage the platform to develop a top-down assessment of the most significant risks and opportunities across its portfolios.